-Tender teriyaki steak bites are full of Asian-inspired flavors, smothered in a homemade teriyaki sauce, and ready in just 30 minutes!
+Tender Teriyaki Steak Bites are full of Asian-inspired flavors, smothered in a homemade teriyaki sauce, and ready in just 30 minutes!

-These are the best over white rice (but go well with brown rice as a healthier option) or with a side of vegetables.
+These are the best over jasmine rice (but go well with brown rice as a healthier option) or with a side of vegetables.
 Not to mention, these are great for making meal prep bowls for the week.
 During the warmer months, grilled pineapple would be amazing!
 Or you can make pineapple in the air fryer!
 For a low-carb option, serve with cauliflower rice.

 Why You’ll Love Teriyaki Beef Bites